midkiffaries/m20T1/README.md

 - Featured image support for use as the hero/header image on posts and pages
 - Support for custom WordPress editor styling
 - Support for <b>dark mode</b> via a built in switch
+- Built in support for an additional <i>post type</i> as 'Portfolio'
+- Built in SVG media library upload support

 ## Disclaimer
 This WordPress theme is just a pet project of mine, and I am happy to share the code, but there really is no support other than any issues that I come across.